ywang-math/ywang-math.github.io/research.md

 (1).
 Arithmetic invariant theory of algebraic groups over rings.
 Manuscript in preparation.

 (2).
 The local-global principle over function fields of curves over excellent henselian discretely valued fields and its application to the generalized period-index problem.
+Manuscript in preparation.

 (3).
 Local-global principles in differential Galois theory.